 This article is the first in a two-part series.
 Read David’s second installment, Salespeople: Here’s How to Get Prospects to Pay Attention to Your Outreach, here.

-As a sales leader at a B2B technology company, I am simultaneously a promoter and target of prospecting outreach.
-I encourage my team to reach out to customers with respect, conviction, perseverance, and empathy.
-Yet, as a prospect, I’m very hard to reach.
-I don’t generally respond to cold emails or LinkedIn requests from business development reps (BDRs).
+As a sales leader at a B2B technology company, I was simultaneously a promoter and target of prospecting outreach.
+I encouraged my team to reach out to customers with respect, conviction, perseverance, and empathy.
+Yet, as a prospect, I was very hard to reach.
+I didn’t generally respond to cold emails or LinkedIn requests from business development reps (BDRs).

-In the age of distraction, I look for every opportunity to promote relentless focus and prioritization.
-It’s hard but apparently I’m not alone.
-This past February I attended the SaaStr Annual conference in San Francisco where David Skok from Matrix Partners gave a presentation on the “12 Levers of SaaS Success” to a packed house of technology entrepreneurs.
+In the age of distraction, I looked for every opportunity to promote relentless focus and prioritization.
+It’s hard but apparently, I’m not alone.
+A short time ago I attended the SaaStr Annual conference in San Francisco where David Skok from Matrix Partners gave a presentation on the “12 Levers of SaaS Success” to a packed house of technology entrepreneurs.

 If the very leaders who employ these tactics continue to build immunity to them, what hope do we have?

-While I’ve long since believed that the future of sales will look very different than it does today, here are three fundamental issues I consistently see with the current state of prospecting outreach.
+While I’ve long since believed that the future of sales will look very different than it does today, here are three fundamental issues I consistently see with prospecting outreach.

 You don’t have my attention.